 The GHS catcher has an oscillating grass delivery spout (POWERFIL®) which is designed to spread grass clippings throughout the interior of the grass catcher (even when mowing wet, heavy grass).
-The oscillating action may be checked by turning the ignition switch to the ON (RUN) position and moving the blade clutch to the ENGAGED position.
-The spout should oscillate approximately 35 cycles per minute.
+The oscillating action may be checked by turning the ignition switch to the RUN position and moving the blade clutch to the ENGAGED position.
+The spout should oscillate approximately 25 cycles per minute.

-NOTE: If the grass spout fails to oscillate, the clutch switch should be checked for function.
+NOTE: If the grass spout fails to oscillate, the clutch switch should be checked for function (the switch closure is adjustable).